 While your financial situation doesn’t affect the real estate market, it’s the factor that is most relevant to your ability to buy a home.
 For example, whether you’re preapproved for a mortgage or able to buy with all cash could influence a seller’s decision when negotiating.

 Other Seasonal Costs To Consider

-The seasons can affect the other costs of purchasing a new home.
+The seasons also can affect other costs of purchasing a new home.

-You might want to take on some home improvement projects, especially if you buy a fixer-upper.
-One example is replacing or adding heating, ventilating, and air conditioning systems.
+You might want to take on some home improvement projects during certain times of the year, especially if you’re buying a fixer-upper.
+One example is replacing or adding a heating, ventilating, and air conditioning system.
 HVAC professionals are generally busiest during summer and winter, which means you could pay higher prices and experience longer wait times if you hire a contractor when demand peaks.